 What is email marketing?

 Email marketing is a channel through which marketers are able to communicate with their target audience, prospective customers and current customers at scale.
-You can do everything from increase brand awareness to increasing sales conversions and upselling customers – through emails.
+You can do everything from increasing brand awareness to increasing sales conversions and upselling customers – through emails.

 Why are emails an effective marketing tool?

-Everyone checks their emails everyday.
+Everyone checks their emails every day.
 I personally don’t know anyone who doesn’t check their email EVERY SINGLE DAY!
-And I’m you sure you do too.
+And I’m sure you do too.
 Compare that to Social Media and other digital channels.
 Whilst some have impressive engagement metrics, they still don’t come close to email marketing.
 But here is the thing.
 What’s really stands out to me about email marketing is that, if you don’t get it right the first time or even the second time, you still have a chance to connect with your prospective buyers.
-With paid ads for example, every time you make an impression and you miss, that’s a wasted marketing dollar, right?
+With paid ads, for example, every time you make an impression and you miss, that’s a wasted marketing dollar, right?

 Another reason it’s very powerful is that the email platforms we have today have come a long way in their capabilities and features.
 This means that as a business, not only you can engage your audience better, you can understand them better.
 From journey segmentation and automation to site content personalisation and user behaviour analytics, there is a lot you can do.